Globalytd/team-2/App_Idea_Questionnaire.md

 List at least 3 main features your app will have:

-1. Text translation from English to Luganda and back.
+1. Subject and topic selection with input for weak areas.
-2. Voice input for speaking words to translate.
+2. AI-generated customized study guides with notes, flashcards, and practice questions.
-3. Save favorite translations for later.
+3. Progress tracking and quiz features to test knowledge.

 Which feature is the MOST important (MVP feature)?
 Why?
-> Text translation, because it's the basic way to translate and learn words.
+> AI-generated customized study guides, because it's the core functionality that personalizes the study experience and directly addresses the user's struggles.

 ---